endeavouros-arm/image-install/README.md

 # image-install
 Install ARM images for select SBC devices.

-Currently, this will work on the Odroid N2 / N2+ the Odroid XU4 and the Raspberry Pi 4b
+Currently, this will work on the Odroid N2 / N2+ the Odroid XU4 the Raspberry Pi 4b and the Raspberry Pi 400

     On a working x86_64 computer, insert the latest USB EndeavourOS ISO installer.